-The labor agreement, also referred to as the Memorandum of Understanding (MOU) between the state and union, has a term of July 3, 2010 through July 3, 2018.
+The labor agreement, also referred to as the Memorandum of Understanding (MOU) between the state and CAHP, has a term of July 3, 2010 through July 3, 2018.
 The state is required by Government Code section 19827 and the terms of the MOU to continue providing California Highway Patrol Officers with general salary increases (GSI) based upon the lag in this survey.

-Government Code section 19827 Survey Requirement
+Government Code Section 19827 Survey Requirement

-The law (Government Code section 19827) requires the Department and the union to jointly and annually:
+Government Code section 19827 requires the Department and CAHP to jointly and annually:

-- Survey five specific public law enforcement organizations, and calculate the estimated average total compensation. - Conduct the survey using the methodology described in the "Description of Survey Process Pursuant to Government Code (Gov. Code, §19827) Regarding the Recruitment and Retention of California Highway Patrol Officers" dated July 1, 2001. - Project the average total compensation ahead to July 1 of the year in which the survey is conducted.
+- Survey five specific public law enforcement organizations and calculate the estimated average total compensation.
+The components of total compensation are identified. - Conduct the survey using the methodology described in the "Description of Survey Process Pursuant to Government Code (Gov. Code, §19827.)
+Regarding the Recruitment and Retention of California Highway Patrol Officers," dated July 1, 2001. - Project the average total compensation ahead to July 1 of the year in which the survey is conducted.